 Google will be your best friend, along with finding a supportive group to help you out.
 One awesome perk of both my proofreading courses is the private student and graduate Facebook groups, where proofreaders can ask questions and get advice (students often say it’s their favorite part of the course!).

 The most challenging thing for most people is believing in themselves.
-Starting your own business is scary, but if you master a skill and take consistent action to market your business, there’s every chance you can succeed.
+Starting your own proofreading business is scary, but if you master your proofreading skills and take consistent action to market your business, there’s every chance you can succeed.

 I worked an average of 20–25 hours a week, earning a full-time income.
 Proofreading is incredibly flexible — you can work as much or as little as you want and fit it around your schedule.